Mapscape/mapget-datasource-spatialite/README.md

 Usage:
 ```
   -h [ --help ]         produce help message
   -m [ --map ] arg      path to a spatialite database to use
-  -p [ --port ] arg (=0) http server port
+  -p [ --port ] arg     http server port
-  -c [ --config ] arg    path to a datasource config in json format (will retrieve the info from the db if not provided)
+  -c [ --config ] arg   path to a datasource config in json format (will
+                        retrieve the info from the db if not provided)
+  --attributes          enable features attributes (enabled by default)
-  --no-attributes        do not add any attributes to features
+  --no-attributes       disable features attributes
   -v [ --verbose ]      enable debug logs
 ```

-Config file is optional, the format is described in [config_description.jsonc](config_description.jsonc) file
+Config file is optional, the format is described in [config_description.yaml](config_description.yaml) file.
+Command line arguments `--map`, `--port`, `--(no-)attributes` override values from the config.

 With Mapget and Erdblick it can be used like this:
 ```